bojanradjenovic/rock-paper-scissors/README.md

-# Ross (Responsive Opposing rockpaperScissors Servant)
+# ROSS (Responsive Opposing rockpaperScissors Servant) Bot

 This was our submission for Hack Club Scrapyard (March 1-2, 2025).
 This includes all the code and pictures to create a rock, paper, scissors robot!